-The purpose of this page is to present the Nature of Cansiglio – and the Alpine Botanical Garden which lies in the middle – in the context of its geographical setting.
+The purpose of this page is to present the Nature of Cansiglio – and

 The Alpine Botanic Garden of Cansiglio owes its creation – in 1972 – to the work of Professor Giangio Lorenzoni, teacher at Padova University, who conceived it, and Professor Zanardo – then inspector of the Italian National Agency for the Forests.